 Why are my 3 Ingredient Peanut Butter Cookies Falling Apart?

-I'd suggest you add more ingredients as in this recipe below.
-Using just 3 ingredients will not only risk making them hard but your cookies will have much less flavour.
+I'd suggest you add more ingredients as in my recipe below.
+Using just 3 ingredients will not only risk making them taste weird but the texture may just leave them too crumbly.

 Their taste is so much better with the extra butter, the two different sugars and good quality dark (bittersweet) chocolate chips - not to mention best quality peanut butter!
-I use a little less flour than in most recipes and add the baking powder to lighten them up and make them extra fluffy.
+I use a little less flour than in most recipes and add the baking powder to lighten them up, making them extra fluffy.

 The egg also helps bind the whole lot together but the addition of a little salt and vanilla extract/powder just give them the best taste ever.
-So that gives these cookies with a whopping 10 ingredients!
-But believe me, it's worth it.
+So that gives these cookies ten ingredients!
+Believe me, it's worth it.

 Peanut Butter Chocolate Chip Cookies Recipe

-There's no need to use an electric mixer.
-The children wanted a hands-on approach, which is much more fun plus gives a little arm workout as after-school sport!
-However, if you have a hand or stand mixer, then use it.
+There's no need to use an electric mixer but if you have a hand or stand mixer, then use it.
+My children loved a hands-on approach, which is much more fun plus gives a little arm workout as after-school sport!

 Ingredients and Step-by-Step Instructions

-First take the butter out of the fridge to soften it up a bit for about 15-20 minutes.
-This will make creaming the butter and sugars so much easier - and make a lighter texture too.
+First take the butter out of the fridge to soften it up a bit - for about 15-20 minutes.
+This will make creaming the butter and sugars easier - and makes a lighter texture.

-Try to avoid melting the butter but if you do, then chill the dough in the fridge before baking.
+Avoid melting the butter but if you do, chill the dough in the fridge before baking.

-Add the peanut butter, stirred well from the jar.
-The better the quality, the better the cookies!
-A good indicator is no sugar or added oils in the jar's ingredients.
-Ideally, it should just contain the peanuts themselves, which are naturally oily.
+Add the chunky peanut butter, stirred well from the jar.
+The better the quality, the better your cookies!

-Add an egg and vanilla extract or powder (please avoid synthetic vanilla aromas).
+Add an egg and vanilla extract or powder.
+Please avoid synthetic vanilla aromas; the flavour isn't nearly the same quality.

-We like ours with an extra good pinch of flower salt (fleur de sel in France) in the dough, although this is entirely optional if you prefer without or just add less.
+We like our peanut butter chocolate chip cookies with an extra good pinch of flower salt (fleur de sel in France) in the dough.
+Although this is entirely optional if you prefer without or just add less.
 Maldon or Celtic sea salt are the best equivalents of French fleur de sel.

 Add the flour, baking powder and chocolate chips and stir well to combine until smooth.
 Line a couple of baking trays with either a silicone mat or baking parchment.